Last Updated: 05/22/2023 04:41PM ET

 Within many travel insurance policies, the Trip Cancellation benefit can provide coverage for travel disruptions caused by strikes.
 This benefit can cover 100% of a traveler’s prepaid and non-refundable trip expenses if they are forced to cancel due to a strike by their airline, as long as they purchased before the strike was announced.

 However, once the strike is announced, it is considered foreseen becomes excluded by travel insurance plans.
 This means that a traveler must have purchased their policy before the strike was announced in order for coverage to apply.
-For example, for most providers, the Delta strikes are not covered by policies purchased after October 31, 2022.
+For example, for most providers, the American Airlines strikes are not covered by policies purchased after May 1, 2023.

-The Airline Pilot Strikes Travel Insurance Information Center includes advice for travelers and answers to our most commonly asked questions about pilot strikes.
-This information is subject to change.
-Squaremouth’s experts will continue to update this information as the situation evolves.
+The Airline Pilot Strikes Travel Insurance Information Center includes advice for travelers and answers to our most commonly asked question

 Questions?
 Squaremouth’s travel insurance experts are on hand to answer your questions about coverage relating to the airline pilot strikes.
 We are available from 8am to 10pm ET daily by chat and by phone at 1-800-240-0369.